Attention: open in a new window. PDFPrintE-mail

 After many years of training, Guru de-Bordes relocated to London, England, and opened the first Harimau Pencak Silat school in the UK in the early 1980's.

-Guru de-Bordes further developed and adapted the Harimau Silat style for the modern battle field focusing on the 'Bela-Diri' (self-defence) aspects of the system and renaming the art as Lumpat Harimau Pencak Silat.
+Guru de-Bordes further developed and adapted the Harimau Silat style for the modern battle field focusing on the 'Bela-Diri' (self-defence) aspects and incorporating the Silek Seterelak system from another Indonesian instructor named Pendekar Dr. Ibrahim.
+After updating and restructuring his version of the Harimau system he renamed the art Lumpat Harimau Silat.

 He continued his research into the applications of Silat in high risk situations.
 The Silat that he teaches is practised as easily in combat boots as Baju Silat.